nens/bro-exchange/README.md

 ## Usage

-**TODO** describe usage?
+**TODO** The usage instructions are still a work in progress.
+Stay tuned for updates!

 ## `bro_exchange/`
+This module contains the following components working with the inname- en uitgifteservice:

-- Request and sourcedocument generators: these can be used to generate registration object oriented requests in xml from json input.
+- Request and sourcedocument generators: These tools allow you to create registration object oriented requests in XML from JSON input.
-- Requests handlers: these can be used for validating requests and sending them to the innamewebservice.
+- Requests handlers: These handlers can be used for validating requests and sending them to the innamewebservice.
+- Handlers for downloading data from the uitgifteservice.
+These tools are still in development at the moment.

 ## `examples/`

 Notebooks for demonstrating how to generate and send registration object oriented requests are included in examples\innamewebservice

-**Note**: data exchange related to the following registration objects is supported at this moment:

-- Groundwatermonitoringwell (GMW)
-- Groundwatermonitoringnetwork (GMN)
-- Groundwaterlevelresearch (GLD)

-## Uitgifteservice

-- Handlers for downloading data from the uitgifteservice.
-These tools are still in development at the moment.

 ## Development